 EDITOR IN CHIEF

-Anna Leahy (she/her) is the author of the poetry books What Happened Was:, Aperture, and Constituents of Matter and the nonfiction book Tumor.
+Anna Leahy (she/her) is the author of the poetry books If in Some Cataclysm, Gloss, What Happened Was:, Aperture, and Constituents of Matter and the nonfiction book Tumor.
 Her essays have won top prizes from Mississippi Review, Los Angeles Review, Ninth Letter, and Dogwood.
 She directs the MFA in Creative Writing program at Chapman University, where she edits Tab Journal, curates the Tabula Poetica reading series, and directs the Health Humanities program.
 See more at amleahy.com and @AMLeahy on Twitter.

 CREATIVE DIRECTOR

-Claudine Jaenichen (she/her) specializes in information design and is especially intrigued by the relationship between design and cognition.
-Advocating inclusion through design is central in pursuing design research and underpins the approach of Tab Journal.
-Jaenichen continues to pursue interdisciplinary work like Tab Journal and TsunamiClear, which create interaction and engagement with other specializations.
+Claudine Jaenichen (she/her) is co-editor of Design for Emergency Management.
+She specializes in information design, advocates for inclusion through design, and is especially intrigued by the relationship between design and cognition.
+Her research underpins the approach of Tab Journal.
+Jaenichen continues to pursue interdisciplinary work with projects like TsunamiClear, which engages deeply with other specializations and impacts the public.
 She is an associate professor in Art at Chapman University and serves on the executive board of directors for three international design and communication associations.
 See more at jeanichendesign.com.

 CRITICISM EDITOR

-Brian Glaser (he/him) has published essays on poetry and poetics as well as four book of poems, the most recent of which is Difficult Joy from Shanti Arts.
+Brian Glaser (he/him) has published essays on poetry and poetics as well as several book of poems, including Difficult Joy from Shanti Arts.
 He has been the recipient of Berkeley’s Eisner Prize for Poetry, a Fulbright award to Germany, a DAAD fellowship, Chapman University’s award for Curriculum Innovation in Sustainability Education, and a 2019 Faculty Excellence Award in Teaching, Scholarship, and Service.
 See more at his faculty webpage.

 COMMUNICATIONS COORDINATOR